-Making Piwik UI faster
+Making Matomo UI faster

-Making Piwik UI faster for its users
+Making Matomo UI faster for its users

 Here is an overview of the improvements.
 How figures have been obtained is explained later on.